 Webcam and Live Streaming Services

 Webcam platforms operate in a high-scrutiny category because performers are involved live and sometimes on-location.
-Licensing or registration may be required depending on the country, but all platforms must maintain:
+Licensing or registration may be required depending on the country, but all platforms must maintain:- Worker contracts and consent records

 - Safety and labor compliance